Finding a no fee travel credit card is kind of like finding life on Mars - it's hard and definitely takes some time...

 Big Sign Up Bonuses

-The next highest bonus is again the American Express Blue Sky Credit Card at $100 in free travel of any type.
-Simply charge any travel purchase to the card, and pay for it with your points instantly using their online banking website or by giving them a call.
+If you want a fully flexible travel bonus, then the American Express Blue Sky Credit Card comes with $100 in free travel of any type.
+Simply charge any travel purchase to the card, and pay for it with your points instantly online or by giving them a call.

-No fee travel cards don't give much in the way of spending bonuses when you shop at certain types of stores.
-That said the BMO IGA AIR MILES MasterCard gives you 1.25x the Miles at Shell gas stations and double Miles at IGA stores (mostly found in Quebec and the Atlantic provinces).
+No fee travel cards rarely reward you for making specific purchases or shopping at certain stores.
+That said, the BMO IGA AIR MILES MasterCard gives you 1.25x the Miles at Shell gas stations and double Miles at IGA stores (mostly found in Atlantic Canada and Quebec).

-The BMO Sobeys AIR MILES MasterCard also gives you double Miles at Sobeys grocery stores.
-Sobeys stores are more widely spread across the country so it would be a better choice for many than the IGA card.
+The BMO Sobeys AIR MILES MasterCard offers double points at Sobeys grocery stores.
+Sobeys stores are spread more widely across the country, so it would be a better choice for many than IGA.

-The top pick for flexibility is definitely the MBNA Rewards MasterCard.
-Not only can you charge whatever travel you want and get it reimbursed to the card, you can also get your rewards credited as cash either by statement credit, direct deposit, or cheque.
+Without question, the top pick for flexibility is the MBNA Rewards MasterCard.
+Not only can you charge whatever travel you want and get it reimbursed directly to the card, you can also get your rewards credited as cash either by statement credit, direct deposit, or cheque.
 Further you can cash out as often as you want as long as you meet the $50 rewards balance minimum threshold.

 Lower Minimum Income Needed

-Every card listed in the top 10 has low minimum income requirements.
-As long as your credit history is decent, you should qualify.
+High income requirements are more a "feature" of high annual fee credit cards than those without a fee.
+Every card in the top 10 has pretty miniscule income requirements.
+So, as long as your credit history is decent, you should qualify.

 The MBNA Rewards MasterCard has the best combination of both perks and insurance coverage.
 You get extended warranty, purchase protection, travel accident, trip interruption, rental car theft and damage, rental car accident, and rental car personal effects insurance coverage.
-For perks you get a nice 1,000 point bonus every year you keep the card, 100% flexible points redemption options, and cash back at the same rate as travel rewards.
+For perks you get a sign up bonus worth $50, 100% flexible points redemption options, and cash back at the same rate as travel rewards.

-With these no fee cards you aren't going to be flying around the world in record time... the good news is that most of them are flexible in what kind of travel you can purchase with your points.
-No fee cards are a great option for building up a rewards balance over a few years and then getting a nice discount on a vacation that is a little closer to home.
+With these no fee cards you aren't going to be flying around the world in record time ... but the good news is that most of them are flexible in what kind of travel you can purchase with your points.
+No fee cards are a great option for building up a rewards balance over a few years and then getting a nice discount on your next vacation.

-If you are just getting your feet wet with travel rewards credit cards, have a lower income, or have lower credit card spending - these credit cards are just the ticket you need.
+They can also ease you into becoming a newbie travel hacker.
+If you are just getting your feet wet with travel rewards credit cards, have a lower income, or have lower monthly spending - one of these cards is just the ticket you need.

 Finally, always remember that letting credit cards with rewards entice you into much higher spending and debt is NEVER worth it.
 Please only apply for these cards if you plan to pay them off in full every month.